cjwit/vote/README.md

 To do:

 * Login
+	* Failed login is not reaching else statement on server.js
 		* Decide what to do with errors (maybe status can include error state?)
 		* Deal with failed login attempts
 	* Reintegrate addUser into Auth Flow

 Then: